-Since 2007, the Cyanobacteria Monitoring Program has monitored cyanobacteria levels throughout the watershed and alerted authorities of the potentially harmful bacteria.
-Volunteers test water samples in recreational areas where there is a higher chance of contact with the toxic bacteria.
+Since 2007, the Cyanobacteria Monitoring Program has monitored cyanobacteria levels throughout the Mystic River Watershed and alerted authorities of the potentially harmful bacteria.
+Trained MyRWA interns take water samples in recreational areas where there is a higher chance of contact with cyanobacteria.

-Cyanobacteria, also referred to as blue-green algae, are photosynthetic algae that grow in all types of water and are usually not visible to the naked eye except when they form colonies.
+Cyanobacteria, also referred to as blue-green algae, are photosynthetic bacteria that grow in all types of water and are usually not visible to the naked eye except when they form colonies.
 Blooms often occur from the late summer to early autumn and can appear overnight.
-According to the CDC, “some [blooms] can look like foam, scum, or mats on the surface of freshwater lakes and ponds.
+According to the Centers for Disease Control and Prevention, “some [blooms] can look like foam, scum, or mats on the surface of freshwater lakes and ponds.
 The blooms can be blue, bright green, brown, or red and may look like paint floating on the water.”
-Harmful algae blooms can starve marine plant and animal life of oxygen, sicken humans and animals, and in some cases can result in damage of the nervous system and liver.
-Read the article Freshwater Algae Blooms: a newly recognized health threat, page 5, The Volunteer Monitor, Spring 2010, for more information about Cyanobacteria, including highlights of work done here in the Mystic River Watershed.

-For more in-depth information about what Cyanobacteria is, how to spot it, and the potential health risks, visit the Center for Disease Control’s page at: http://www.cdc.gov/hab/cyanobacteria/facts.htm.
+For more in-depth information about what Cyanobacteria is, how to spot it, and the potential health risks, visit the Centers for Disease Control and Prevention or the Massachusetts Department of Public Health webpage.

 You can now track cyanobacteria blooms using a smartphone!
 Check out the BloomWatch App